 Readings, Teaching & Consultancy

-He has tutored at the Arvon Foundation's writing centre at Lumb Bank, once the poet Ted Hughes's home, and has experience of working with students across a wide range of ages and abilities, from first year secondary school classes to PhD candidates and adult learners.
+He has tutored at the Arvon Foundation's writing centre at Lumb Bank, once the home of poet Ted Hughes, and has experience of working with students across a wide range of ages and abilities, from first year secondary school classes to PhD candidates and adult learners.

 Chris occasionally takes on the judging of literary contests (such as Ohio University's Virginia Woolf Prize).
 He has acted for a range of publishers, both in the UK and USA, advising on proposed projects and offering an opinion on material submitted for publication.
 He may sometimes be available to undertake private manuscript evaluations.

 To arrange a reading, commission a manuscript evaluation, or discuss teaching or consultancy proposals, please use the email address on the Contact page.

 "For me, the essay is like a trial, a precipitation of the human, a fragment of confession: a concentrated fragment of imagination, of awareness, and of writing."